gokcehan/lf/doc.md

 ## paste (default `p`)

-Copy/Move files in copy/cut buffer to the current working directory.
+Copy/Move files in the copy/cut buffer to the current working directory.
 A custom `paste` command can be defined to override this default.

 ## clear (default `c`)